 How does this work?

 It’s simple!
 We buy a portion of your existing catalog royalty income for two years — you decide the percentage.
-We give you upfront cash, and then for two years we receive a split of whatever those tracks earn.
+We give you upfront money, and then for two years we receive a split of whatever those tracks earn.

 What’s the catch?